"Maybe the journey isn't so much about becoming anything.

 When are you available?

-I currently work on Tuesday and Wednesday at Vernon Street, Derby and Thursday and Friday in Bulwell, Nottingham.
+I currently work on Wednesday evenings at Vernon Street, Derby and Thursdays in Bulwell, Nottingham.
 Please see the Fees and Contact page for more information.
 I can also do home visits on occasion if getting to me is not possible.

 Is there a waiting list?